Rachel Baiman – Cycles | Signature Sounds Recordings

 There’s an immediate Celtic Soul sensibility to the new single by the Breton/Irish combo the Celtic Social Club, with more than a little of the “Come on Eileen” about it in terms of its immediacy.
 Taken from the band’s forthcoming album Dancing or Dying, their fourth to date, the Celtic Social Club seem poised to burst out of this imposed lockdown period with what could be an unexpected summer hit.
 The songs’ uplifting notion of rising up, shrugging off the cobwebs and starting afresh permeates “For Real” for all of its three minutes.
 The Belfast-born singer Dan Donnelly takes the lead as the band’s founder Manu Masko marks his territory from the opening drum’s wake up call, maintaining a stomping beat throughout as Ronan Le Bars (whistle), Pierre Stephan (fiddle), Goulven Hamel (guitar) and Richard Puaud (bass) stand shoulder to shoulder for the ride.

-For Real is included on this week’s Vaults radio show.
+For Real is included on this week’s Northern Sky Vaults Radio Show.

 Padraig Jack – Minnie | Beautiful World Music